Using these junk removal marketing strategies, we’ve helped junk removal businesses generate over $70,000 per month from

 Most junk removal businesses will utilize a local SEO campaign.
-Unlike traditional SEO, local SEO campaigns mostly focus on geo-targeted keywords.
+Unlike traditional SEO, local SEO campaigns mainly focus on geo-targeted keywords.
 Keywords such as “[insert local town] junk removal” or “[insert local town] garage cleanouts” are common in local campaigns.

 If you haven’t evaluated your current website, there is no better time than right now!
 Consult with one of our SEO experts or try our free website performance tool to get some actionable opportunities you can implement today.

 Local SEO tips to boost your traffic